franciscoquinteros/loadbalancer/README.md

 # Balance Loader Bot

-A high-speed Telegram bot that automates user creation and balance assignment on a private platform using optimized browser automation.
+A high-speed automation system that provides user creation and balance assignment on a private platform using optimized browser automation.
+Available as both a Telegram bot and HTTP API for integration with external systems like Kommo CRM.

 ## Features

+### Available Interfaces

+- **Telegram Bot**: Interactive bot for manual operations
+- **HTTP API**: RESTful API for integration with external systems (Kommo CRM)

 ### User Creation Flow

+#### Via Telegram Bot:

 1. An operator sends a username to the Telegram bot (e.g., `juanperez98`)
 2. The bot automatically creates a new user with the provided username and password `cocos`
 3. Sends a Spanish confirmation message that can be easily copied and pasted

+#### Via HTTP API:

+1. External system sends POST request to `/api/create-user` endpoint
+2. Returns structured response with success/conflict/error status
+3. Handles username collisions automatically

-### Balance Assignment Flow
+### Balance Assignment Flow (Telegram Bot Only)

 1. The operator sends a message with format: `username amount` (e.g., `juanperez98 2000`)
 2. The bot detects the username and amount